mmm/mmm.github.com/howtos/_posts/2011-08-17-presonus-firebox.markdown

 when the installer asks to do realtime by default, I said no.

-Note that I installed `ffado-mixer-qt4 ffado-tools ffado-dbus-server` earlier trying to get this to work without jack, but gave up.
+Note that I installed `ffado-mixer-qt4 ffado-tools ffado-dbus-server` earlier trying to get this to work with pulse, without jack... but gave up.
 I don't know if these packages effect the current setup, but they're still installed

 start the jack daemon...